 Facial morphing and the ability to detect it is an area of high interest to a number of photo-credential issuance agencies and those employing face recognition for identity verification.
 The FRVT MORPH test will provide ongoing independent testing of prototype facial morph detection technologies.
 The evaluation is designed to obtain an assessment on morph detection capability to inform developers and current and prospective end-users, and will evaluate two separate tasks:

 - Algorithmic capability to detect facial morphing (morphed/blended faces) in still photographs

 We are seeking representative morph data to support our testing efforts.
 If your organization has morphs that 1) have never been shared with developers and 2) can be shared with NIST, please contact firstname.lastname@example.org.

 - API Document [last update: 2018-06-27]: The final version of the FRVT MORPH API document and the corresponding C++ API header file is now available.
-We are inviting interested parties to submit comments on the API.
-Please send comments to NIST by June 7th, 2018.
-Once finalized, developers must ensure that their submission conforms to the document's specifications.
+The update adds an option configuration parameter string to algorithm initialization.
+Developers must ensure that their submission conforms to the document's specifications.

 - Participation Agreement [last update: 2018-06-11]: FRVT MORPH is conducted by NIST, an agency of the United States Government.
 Participation is free of charge.
 FRVT MORPH is open to a global audience of computer vision and face recognition developers.
 All organizations who seek to participate in FRVT MORPH must sign and submit all pages of this Participation Agreement .
 Note that this is a separate agreement from the FRVT Ongoing 1:1 agreement.